 For millions of Americans, emissions tests are a familiar piece of vehicle ownership.
 For others, moving to a new city or buying a new car can introduce this type of inspection for the first time.
 Thirty-one states and the District of Columbia require emissions tests in at least one county, according to the EPA.
 But if you hail from the other 19 — a list that includes populous states like Florida and Michigan — or a county that doesn’t mandate them, this inspection might surprise you.

 Not to worry: Emissions tests, called smog tests or emission inspections in some areas, need not present a regulatory rigmarole.
 We asked experts to weigh in on the particulars of the test as well as what to do if your car fails.
-Here’s what you need to know.
+We’ll answer what you need to know about emissions tests, including:

 What Does an Emissions Test Involve?

 Every engine gives off emissions, and in most areas, vehicles are only allowed to produce a certain amount.
 Years ago, the test used to require facilities to put your car on a dynamometer — essentially a vehicle treadmill — and hook up testing equipment to your tailpipes.
 Now it’s far simpler: For cars from 1996 and newer, technicians typically hook up a diagnostic device to your onboard diagnostic II port, a standardized electronic input that’s usually near the base of your steering column.
 They’ll also do a visual inspection.

 “Every vehicle that’s manufactured has a federal [emissions] standard that it has to meet, and that onboard computer is designed to warn the driver of any system or any failure that would alter that,” explained Pete Meier, the technical editor at Motor Age, an industry publication for mechanics.
 Technicians check what’s called “monitors” — essentially test cycles of various systems.